yandex/porto/porto.md

     Memory reclaimer skips container and it's sub-containers if current usage is less than guarantee.

     Overcommit is forbidden, 2Gb are reserved for host system.

+    If system currenyly is under overcommit then porto allows to start only containers without memory guarantee and non-root user can start only sub-containers.

+    Hugetlb pages are subtracted from host memory.

     Reserve (2Gb) is set in portod.conf:
     ```